A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Algorithmic Framework

-We remark that the two-phase scheme is necessary in our analysis to establish the accelerated rate of convergence.
-Even for the cubic regularization method, without Phase I and exact Hessian information, the proposed method in \cite{ghadimi2017second} fails to retain the superior theoretical convergence rate.
-Some key ingredients of the framework are explained below:
+We remark that the two-phase scheme is necessary in our analysis to establish the accelerated rate of convergence { while maintaining promising numerical performance.} Some key ingredients of the framework are explained below: